rayanabniro/PublicFunction/README.md

+Join Our Collaborative C# Class Library Project!

+Are you passionate about C# development and looking to collaborate on a meaningful open-source project?
+We're building a powerful class library to help developers worldwide.
+Whether you're a beginner or an expert, your contributions matter!

+Why join?

+    Learn & Grow: Improve your C# skills with a talented team.
+    Impact: See your code helping developers globally.
+    Team Spirit: Experience the power of collective coding.

+Invite your friends and share this project on social media to expand the movement!

 **PublicFunction** is a .NET project of type **class library** that helps developers speed up the development of their projects.
 This library includes a collection of predefined functions and tools that accelerate the development process and simplify many common programming tasks.

 If you intend to use this project, you can follow the steps below: